iamovi/notAcursor/README.md

 ```
 - Add this on your .css file.

-##### If
+#### If
 ![Preview of dark-bg.png](https://ik.imagekit.io/iamovi/notAcursor/preview/dark-bg.png?updatedAt=1701089822278)

-You change `background / background-color to darkish color`, then notAcursor-type1 and notAcursor-type2 may not be visible Cuz it's also dark.
+You change `background / background-color to darkish color in body`, then notAcursor-type1 and notAcursor-type2 may not be visible Cuz it's also dark.
 To fix this >
 ```bash
 /* to show notAcursor in dark background */ .notAcursor-dot-type1,.notAcursor-dot-type2{background-color:#fff !important}.notAcursor-outline-type1{border:2px solid hsla(0,0%,100%,.5)}.notAcursor-outline-type2{border:3px solid hsla(0,0%,100%,.5) !important}